Azure/prometheus-collector/otelcollector/test/README.md

   cd ./testkube
   kubectl apply -f testkube-test-crs.yaml
   ```
-- Get the full resource ID of your AMW and a the client ID of an AKS cluster managed identity.
+- Get the full resource ID of your AMW and the client ID of the AKS cluster kubelet managed identity.
 Run the following command to allow query access from the cluster:

   ```
   az role assignment create --assignee <client ID>  --role "Monitoring Data Reader" --scope <AMW resource ID>